cotaannel/MexicanTrain/README.md

 #Mexican Train
 *Author: Annel Cota*

+#Note
+This visual aspect of the GUI is not appealing.
+I was trying to fulfill extra credit requirements, which meant sacrifing the looks of the game.

 ##Description
 This is a domino game that is played with a double-9 set or double-12 set of dominoes.
 Each player has a train they can play on that has to match the